mtoscano84/sports-store-agent-ai/README.md

 ## Introduction

-This project showcases Finn, an AI-powered agent designed to revolutionize the sports shopping experience.
-Finn understands your needs, from recommending products, to finding nearby stores, placing orders, and even updating delivery methods.
-This architecture dramatically transforms the user journey, making shopping intelligent and effortless.
+This project showcases Finn, an AI Agent designed to revolutionize the sports shopping experience.
+Finn acts as your smart assistant, understanding your needs and guiding you through the entire shopping journey.
+It's not just a search bar; you simply chat with Finn to get things done, from recommending products to finding nearby stores, placing orders, and even updating delivery methods.
+This intelligent, conversational approach dramatically transforms the user experience, making shopping effortless and highly personalized.

-This demo showcases Finn, our AI Agent, designed to be your ultimate shopping assistant.
-It's not just a search bar; Finn understands your needs, interacts dynamically, and can even carry out complex tasks.
-Instead of Browse or searching with keywords, you simply chat with Finn to get things done.

 ## Table of Contents
 <!-- TOC depthfrom:2 -->